ebp-nor/workshop-2024/day1_genome_assembly/04_hifiasm.md

 When you have done this, you can submit to the cluster by typing `sh run.sh`.

 This will run for a while.
-When testing it ran for 3.2 hours.
-When next needing the assembly, we will use one which is already done.
+When testing it ran for 50 minutes.
+When next needing the assembly, we will use one which is already done if this one did not finish.
 You can monitor the progress with `squeue -u <username>`.

+For extra fun:
+We have also subsampled the PacBio sequencing reads to 26x and 30x (look in `/cluster/projects/nn9984k/data/iyAthRosa1/genomic_data/pacbio/`).
+If you have time and/or want, you can use that data instead.
+Please don't start all three different assemblies at the same time, but chose one or collaborate with someone else.
+You will get some different metrics out of thesee.
+26x coverage is what is recommened by the developers of hifiasm, and 30x is what is recommended by [Vertebrate Genomes Project](https://www.nature.com/articles/s41587-023-02100-3).

 ## Software versions used
 ```